retrofuturejosh/CrackingTheCodingInterview/README.md

 # CrackingTheCodingInterview

-JavaScript solutions for everyone's favorite interview prep book.
+JavaScript solutions and testing for everyone's favorite interview prep book.

 For testing: